Juljano/Imgur2Obsidian/README.md

 # Postimages Uploader for Obsidian

+## Update (04.11.2025)

+Imgur has deactivated its API.
+As an alternative, I’ve switched to using the Postimages platform.

 A simple tool to upload images to Postimages and get a Markdown link for Obsidian.

 ## Features